 To check the burner safety function, first make sure the main gas valve is off.
 Turn the fan switch on and allow the fan to start.
-Then, turn the heater switch on for that fan.
+Then, turn the heater switch on.
 The dryer will shut down after 20 seconds.
 The safety message, "Burner 1 warning flame not detected" will appear.
-Restart dryer and repeat for the second fan/heater.
+Repeat test for each fan/heater unit.